-Creating jobs can be simple.
-The plan is for the government to issue a new type of savings bond (possibly: USA BizBonds) used exclusively to finance small businesses and create jobs.
+Creating jobs can be simple, my plan calls for the government to issue a new type of savings bond (possibly: USA BizBonds) used exclusively to finance small businesses and create jobs.
 The bonds would be available in different denominations at any FDIC bank or other financial institution.
 Each bond would yield a reasonable rate of return which would be preset for a period of 5 – 10 years.

 Based on the plan, the business could borrow up to $50,000 (available as a line of credit) for each new job it would create.
 The interest rate paid by the business would be fixed at a rate somewhat higher than that paid by the bond holders.
 The loan approval process would not be based on one’s personal credit history and would not be dischargeable in bankruptcy.
 It is a total commitment to succeed on behalf of the borrower.